 HISTORY OF THE MUSEUM

-The Vaasa Car and Motor Museum opened its doors in 1981.
+Vaasa Car and Motor Museum opened its doors in 1981.
 The Museum houses engines and cars from the beginning of the 20th century to present times.
-The Museum
+The Museum presents the history of traffic and vehicles through restored cars and other vehicles.
+Objects on display include a horse-drawn ambulance from 1909, as well as several fire engines and other fire equipment.

 The Museum’s large collection of bicycles provides a great opportunity to familiarise yourself with the development of the bicycle.
 The Museum’s collections also include gravity racers, snowmobiles, motorcycles and mopeds.